top of page

 How are we doing it?

-We build community events and social awareness of Bribie Island's marine turtles and the threats imposed on them by humans.
+BIEPA's Turtle Awareness Project creates community events and social awareness of Bribie Island's marine turtles.

 The Question of Turtle Tourism

-Bribie’s small (but critically important) number of nesting loggerhead turtles use suitable spots at random locations along the length of the island's sandy beach, from the SW corner near the Buckley’s Hole conservation park, around Woody Bay and Skirmish Point (the gauntlet of the Dog Off Leash Beach) through Woorim village and the flagged area, all the way up to national park beach (where they deal with tens of thousands of 4wd vehicles each season) to Caloundra–around 36.5 kilometres.
-Turtle nests are low in density, and randomly spread over a great distance.
+Bribie Island’s nesting loggerhead turtles find suitable spots at random locations along the length of the island's sandy beach, from the SW corner near the Buckley’s Hole Conservation Park, around Woody Bay and Skirmish Point (the gauntlet of the Dog Off Leash Beach) through Woorim village and the flagged area, all the way up to national park beach (where they deal with tens of thousands of 4wd vehicles each season), north to near Caloundra–around 36.5 kilometres.
+Turtle nests are low in density, and randomly spread each season over a great distance.

-Successful Turtle tourism tends to be in areas which attract a high density of animals to compact beaches.
-Rookeries for example like Mon Repos Conservation Park near Bundaberg which is around 1km long but which hosts hundreds of nests each season so can reliably provide a high quality intensely managed (to avoid disturbance) visitor experience.
-Bribie Island is not such a location.
+Turtle tourism tends to be successful in areas which attract a high density of animals to compact beaches.
+For example, rookeries like Mon Repos Conservation Park near Bundaberg is around 1km long, and hosts hundreds of nests each season.
+The high density of nesting at Mon Repos can reliably provide a high quality, intensely managed (to avoid disturbance) visitor experience.
+The Bribie Island rookery is not like that, so it's not and area suitable for turtle tourism.

 How can you help?